 - Overview of some DBT skills and strategies to work toward eliminate self-harming behaviours

 This online workshop will give you instant access to the course video content (3 hours duration), accessible via streaming on our website, as well as downloads for supplemental materials.
-You can view the course content in your own time.
-Note that access will expire 12 months after purchasing this course.
+You can view the course content in your own time, there is no time limit on access.

 Please click the green ‘Mark Complete’ button on each module as you progress.
 You can access the sessions in any order and go back to previous sessions if required.